influxdata/influxdb-university/Training-material/day 1/demo-handson-day1.md

   |> group(columns: ["_field"])
   |> last()
 ```

+LIVE: show tail(n: 2) and discuss that selector might return more than one raw per table.
+LIVE: show that |> group( columns: []) creates one single table (mention in the slide?)

 ## 06 - aggregateWindow
 ### Extract the moving average temperature observed in the cooking base area over a window of 2 minutes (DEMO)